 If no heirs were identified, this money would simply pass to the Crown, and would certainly not go to any charities or good causes.
 You are of course free to donate all or part of your inheritance to a good cause when you have received it.

-If you decide to use our services, we will first send you a detailed letter identifying the person who has left the unclaimed estate and describing in detail your connection to that person.
-Once our researches into the family are complete, we will be very happy to let you have access to the genealogical information we have gathered if you are interested.
+If you decide to use our services, we will first send you information confirming the identity of the person who has left the unclaimed estate and describing in detail your connection to that person.
+Once our research into the family is complete, we will be happy to let you have access to the genealogical information we have gathered if you are interested, subject to the provisions of Data Protection laws.